CR4 Frequenty Askes Questions (FAQ)

 Conference Room 4® (CR4) is a forum for engineers, scientists, technical researchers, technical buyers, students and folks who just like technology to discuss engineering news, seek technical help and get answers to burning questions.
-CR4 is a community website supported by GlobalSpec, the Engineering Search Engine.
+CR4 is a community website supported by IEEE GlobalSpec.
 CR4 is a for-profit website that generates revenue via advertisements and sponsorships.

 Click here to view the CR4 Site Use Policy.

-CR4 is an engineering community website sponsored by Globalspec, Inc. Most members of the moderation team are Globalspec employees; however, CR4 in no way represents or speaks for GlobalSpec.
+CR4 is an engineering community website sponsored by IEEE GlobalSpec which also owns Engineering360.
+Most members of the moderation team are IEEE GlobalSpec employees; however, CR4 in no way represents or speaks for IEEE GlobalSpec.
 The words of all moderators and every CR4 user are his or her own.

 Click here and follow the steps.